By Olin Gay, First State FC

 The second half began well for First State FC, with a handful of free kick opportunities and a slowed tempo.
 But the deadlock was finally broken in the 63rd minute, when FC Motown’s Rodrigo Rocca took possession in the penalty box, tried to dribble past two First State defenders, and went down under a challenge.
 The penalty was given, and Fala converted to give Motown the lead 1-0.
 Even with the deficit, First State fought hard throughout the remainder of the half to get back to level terms; set pieces were plentiful but didn’t yield any goals.
 The Celtics created superior chances late in the game, and when a cross from wide on the left fell to William Mensah in the penalty area, he took a touch and shot hard into the corner to give FC Motown their second goal.
 His finish in the 89th minute sealed the 2-0 scoreline.

 After the game, First State FC’s GM David Holloway said that “there’s no shame in losing to the national champions, but giving up a late penalty kick was a tough pill to swallow.”
 On the teams missed chances, he said “we needed to capitalize on the periods where we had the momentum, and it just wasn’t there for us today.”

-First State FC is sponsored by local Delaware businesses Delaware Orthopaedic Specialists (DOS), IncNow, Gonser and Gonser Law, and Elite PT.
-The Midnight Riders’ next home game is June 11 against Virginia Beach FC.
+First State FC is sponsored by local Delaware businesses Delaware Orthopaedic Specialists (DOS), IncNow, Gonser and Gonser Law, Elite PT, and Wilmington Brew Works.
+The Midnight Riders have their final home game of the season on June 13th against Jackson Lions SC.
 Tickets for the game are available at tickets.firststatefc.com.

 Photo Credit: Type One Photography